alangunning/doc-ai-analysis-starter/README.md

 docs/                     # Docusaurus documentation
 ```

 `data` is organized by document type.
-Each folder includes a `<doc-type>.prompt.yaml` file that defines the prompt for GitHub's AI models.
+Each folder includes a `<doc-type>.prompt.yaml` file for analysis prompts and may supply either `<name>.validate.prompt.yaml` or a shared `validate.prompt.yaml` for validation.
+When no custom validation prompt exists, the generic `.github/prompts/validate-output.validate.prompt.yaml` is used.
 Each source file has converted siblings and an optional `<name>.metadata.json` file that records which steps have completed.

 Example structure: